StarDust-Git-Code/GALAXY-AI-FOR-A35/README.md

 # GALAXY-AI-FOR-A35
 Magisk modules to enable and port Galaxy AI features on the Samsung Galaxy A35 5G

+- > **Disclaimer:** This module only works with ONE UI 7.
+Trying this module in ONE UI 8 may cause a Bootloop.

 ![](assets/banner.png)

 ![Project Status](https://img.shields.io/badge/status-in--development-yellow)